-In order to achieve our mission of reaching all students in Central Oregon, the Children’s Forest of Central Oregon and our partners offer professional development opportunities for teachers that provide skills for leading effective outdoor lessons.
-Below are our offerings for the 2016-2017 school year.
+In order to achieve our mission of reaching all students in Central Oregon, the Children’s Forest of Central Oregon and our partners offer professional development opportunities for teachers that provide skills for facilitating outdoor learning with their students.
+Below are our offerings for the 2017-2018 school year.
 Please register in advance, as trainings do fill up quickly.

 Grade Level: Pre-K educators

-This winter, spend two days at local Bend parks, for a special training for preschool educators.
+Join us for a special training for preschool educators.
 The training will increase your confidence and capacity to lead your students in nature exploration activities.
-We’ll spend plenty of time engaging in hands-on, interdisciplinary activities, networking with colleagues, and learning about the wealth of community resources for exploring the natural world with young children.
+We’ll spend time engaging in hands-on, interdisciplinary activities, networking with colleagues, and learning about the wealth of community resources for exploring the natural world with young children.
 Participants will take home Growing Up Wild and Project Learning Tree’s Environmental Experiences for Early Childhood curriculum.
-Post-training coaching will be provided to all participating educators to assist with facilitating field experiences.
-Graduate credits and PDUs will be available.
+Post-training coaching is available, if needed.
+This is a Set 2 training with the Oregon Registry.

 First Steps: Science Inquiry in the Schoolyard and Beyond

 Join Children’s Forest of Central Oregon partners for a fun and interactive training which provide skills for K-5 teachers to lead effective outdoor educational activities.
-This training is designed for teachers who are newer to outdoor learning and haven’t attended other Children’s Forest trainings.
+This training is designed for teachers who are newer to outdoor learning and haven’t attended other Children’s Forest or ONREP trainings.
 Teachers will spend lots of time outdoors engaging in hands-on science activities that can be taught in the schoolyard or other outdoor locations.
 Teachers will also learn about tips for group management in the outdoors, logistics for field trips, alignment to NGSS standards, and incorporating math and ELA into outdoor activities.
 Post-training coaching will be provided to all participating teachers to assist with facilitating field experiences.
-Graduate credits and PDUs will be available.
+Teachers are eligible for 1 Graduate credit from OSU-Cascades for attending the training, or 2 credits if they attend 3 evening sessions about natural resource topics.
+Schedule TBD.

-Interested in getting your students outside, but want more knowledge about Central Oregon ecology and natural history?
 This training is geared towards teachers who are experienced in leading outdoor activities with their students and want to continue to grow their knowledge about Central Oregon ecosystems.
-Teachers will learn about the plant and wildlife communities from natural resource experts and learn techniques for facilitating real-world field investigations that connect to Next Generation Science Standards.
-Teachers are required to attend 3 out of 5 evening sessions of their choice on a range of topics that deepen natural history knowledge and techniques for working with students outdoors.
-Graduate credits and PDUs will be available.
+Learn about bird communities and habitat from natural resource experts from Deschutes National Forest.
+We’ll share techniques for facilitating real-world field investigations that connect to Next Generation Science Standards, and will also have a special focus on incorporating nature journaling into field experiences.
+Teachers will receive a copy of the Flying Wild curriculum.
+Teachers are eligible for 1 Graduate credit from OSU-Cascades if they attend 2 out of 3 evening sessions about natural resource topics.
+Schedule TBD.

 To register for Children’s Forest Professional Development opportunities, click here.